Education & Engagement Programs

 In February, the Festival presents an abbreviated winter season that has featured partnerships with both the University of Utah and Utah State University, as well as solo artists like violist and composer Jessica Meyer and international award-winning guitarist Tengyue Zhang.
 This annual collaboration involves:

-- Daily string workshops lead by professional musicians for Moab strings students and local music educators
+- Daily string workshops for youth and adults lead by professional musicians for Moab strings students and local music educators

 - Community concerts at local galleries, state parks, and KZMU Community Radio